 - You were defending someone else.

 - You had the consent of the alleged victim.

 Because every assault and battery case is unique, it’s important to work with a criminal defense lawyer to build the appropriate defenses for yours.
 Our attorneys will develop a realistic defense strategy for your case and regularly communicate with you throughout the legal process.
-Call us, or start a live chat with us now to learn more.
+Call us at 804-396-3329, or fill out our contact form to learn more.